Our Friend, Martin: Soundtrack

 Motown Records released a soundtrack album, including the talents of Diana King, Sheryl Crow, The Jackson 5, Salt-N-Pepa, Montell Jordan, 702 and Stevie Wonder.
-The soundtrack also features a cover of "Ain't No Mountain High Enough" by Debelah Morgan, which combined the Marvin Gaye/Tammi Terrell and Diana Ross versions.
+The soundtrack also features covers of "Ain't No Mountain High Enough" (which combined the Marvin Gaye/Tammi Terrell and Diana Ross versions) and Exposé's song "As Long as I Can Dream" (which was also included on the soundtrack to the theatrical film Stuart Little released later that same year) by Debelah Morgan.